aminjam/goflat/README.md

 ```

 ### Pipes "|"
-Pipes can be nested and here are a set of helper functions is currently supported:
+Pipes can be nested and here is a set of supported helper functions:

 - **join**: `{{.List | join "," }}`
 - **map**: `{{.ListOfObjects | map "Name,Age" "|" }}` (comma seperated property names)